Raicuparta/ditching-facebook-friends-with-js/README.md

 "reaction": "\u00f0\u009f\u0098\u00a2"
 ```

-How does this fun character train relate to the crying emoji?
+How does this character train relate to the crying emoji?

 It may not look like it, but this string is four characters long: